 Introduction:

-The overall goal of this project is to train Extension Educators and farmers market stakeholders on available data collections methods and why and how farmers markets collect and use data for decision making.
-The project has been delayed due to Covid-19 and administrative obstacles.
+The overall goal of this project was to train Extension Educators and farmers market stakeholders on available data collections methods and why and how farmers markets collect and use data for decision making.
+The project was delayed due to Covid-19 and administrative obstacles.
 We requested and received a one-year no cost extension of the project.

 Cooperators